Aaliya-Abrar/project2/README.md

-# from vs to github
+# From vs to github
 This project is created from local system